kernelci/tuxmake/README.md

 Optional.

-Some architectures use allow DTBs to be built.
+Some architectures allow DTBs to be built.

 IN: